Ultras: History

 The origin of the ultras movement is disputed, with many supporters groups from various countries making claims solely on the basis of their dates of foundation.
 The level of dispute and confusion is aided by a contemporary tendency (mainly in Europe) to categorise all groups of overtly fanatical supporters as ultras.
 The first group of fans was found in Salerno, Italy in 1921 with the name "circolo salernitani fieri", later in Florence in 1931 when some Fiorentina fans created the group called "ordine del marzocco", which with a large following, composed hymns, distributed flags and stage material and set up special trains to follow the team.
 Supporters groups of a nature comparable to the ultras have been present in Brazil since 1939, when the first torcida organizada was formed (although these groups began to focus on violence in the 1970s).
 Inspired by the torcidas and the colourful scenes of the 1950 World Cup, supporters of Hajduk Split formed Torcida Split on 28 October 1950.
-But the first supporters' groups in the world formed to produce violence were barras bravas, originated in Argentina in the 1950s.
+The first supporters' groups in the world formed to produce violence were barras bravas, originated in Argentina in the 1950s.